fmalmeida/MpGAP/docs/manual.md

 ### Strategy 2

 By polishing (correcting errors) a long reads only assembly with Illumina reads.
-This will tell the pipeline to produce a long reads only assembly (with canu, wtdbg2, shasta, raven, flye or unicycler) and polish it with [Pilon](https://github.com/broadinstitute/pilon).
-By default, it runs 4 rounds of polishing (`params.pilon_polish_rounds`).
+This will tell the pipeline to produce a long reads only assembly (with canu, wtdbg2, shasta, raven, flye or unicycler) and polish it with [Pilon](https://github.com/broadinstitute/pilon) and [Polypolish](https://github.com/rrwick/Polypolish).
+By default, it runs 4 rounds of polishing for Pilon (`params.pilon_polish_rounds`).

 !!! note